 A Little History of French Red Wines

-The history of French red wine goes back many thousands of years, with evidence of winemaking as old as the 6th century BC.
-The Romans were the ones who really expanded the vine cultivation in Gaul and introduced the new grape varieties and winemaking techniques.
-Throughout the years, France turned into a wine paradise, and regions like Bordeaux, Burgundy, and Champagne got world recognition for their red wines.
-Currently, France is still the world leader in the making of the best red wines and thus, is a trendsetter in the world of wine.
+The history of French red wine goes back thousands of years, with winemaking in the region dating as far back as the 6th century BC.
+It was the Romans who helped spread vineyards across ancient Gaul and introduced new grape types and winemaking methods.
+Over time, France became a true wine country, with regions like Bordeaux, Burgundy, and Champagne gaining worldwide fame for their red wines.
+Today, France remains a global leader in red wine production and continues to set trends in the wine world.

 Best French Red Wines by Region